 Communities and municipal governments will be the key stakeholders of community infrastructure micro-projects.
 Stakeholders will be consulted on a case-by-case basis, depending on the nature of a proposed micro-project, in the course of proposal screening, planning mitigation measures to address potential environmental impacts, and during micro-project supervision.
-Typically, ASIF promotion staff, appraisal engineers, and an environmental specialist will hold discussions on-site with the community and the municipality in preparing and reviewing environmental assessments and ESMFs if and when required.
+Typically, ATDF promotion staff, appraisal engineers, and an environmental specialist will hold discussions on-site with the community and the municipality in preparing and reviewing environmental assessments and ESMPs if and when required.
 When possible, experts within the municipality will participate directly in the preparation of environmental assessments and plans.
 Communities must obtain all necessary clearances from the municipality prior to the final approval of any micro-project proposal.
 Construction contractors will be responsible for obtaining licenses and permits required for their activities.

 The coverage and depth of the environmental due diligence applied to individual microprojects depends on the nature, scale, and potential impact of a proposed micro-project.
-It is anticipated that majority of SILD Project-funded community micro-projects will fall under category B. ESMFs will be developed for such micro-project using an Environmental Management Checklist for Small Construction and Rehabilitation Activities, suggested by the World Bank (Annex 3).
-Category C micro-project will not require environmental management planning.
-Adherence to the general good construction practice will be sufficient for ensuring high quality and safe delivery of works under such micro-projects.
+It is anticipated that majority of SILD and SILD TF projects-funded community micro-projects/sub-projects will fall under category B. ESMPs will be developed for such micro-project/sub-project using an Environmental Management Checklist for Small Construction and Rehabilitation Activities, suggested by the World Bank (Annex 3).
+Category C micro-project/sub-project will not require environmental management planning.
+Adherence to the general good construction practice will be sufficient for ensuring high quality and safe delivery of works under such micro-projects/sub-projects.

-All Category B micro-projects will be included in the monitoring program and random checks of some Category C micro-projects will also be required.
+All Category B micro-projects/sub-projects will be included in the monitoring program and random checks of some Category C micro-projects/sub-projects will also be required.
 A simple field environmental monitoring checklist is developed as a user-friendly tool for recording findings from on-site visits (Annex 4).

-6. Environmental and Social Review at Various Stages of the Micro-project Cycle
+6. Environmental and Social Review at Various Stages of the Micro-project/Sub-project Cycle